 Leo Montiel Corrales is a local Tucsonan and proud graduate of the Sunnyside Unified School District.
 Leo is a first-generation college student who received an associate’s degree in Liberal Arts from Pima Community College.
 He then transferred to the University of Arizona where he graduated with a Bachelor’s of Science in Family Studies and Human Development with a thematic minor in Spanish and Education.
 Leo is now perusing a Master’s Degree in School Counseling and plans to return to the Sunnyside Unified School District as a school counselor.
 As an undergraduate, Leo interned with the College Academy for Parents working as a Camp Leader and is now in the role of Graduate Assistant for Strategic MASCulinity (Men, Access, School, and Community) Initiatives.
 This program seeks to increase the number of first-generation, low-income, and men of color who consider college as a future pathway.
-He is currently the Graduate Teaching Assistant for HED331: Masculinity, Power, and Education which involves middle and high school students working with undergraduate students addressing challenges related to gender and intersecting identities through collaborative projects.
+He previously served as the Graduate Assistant for HED331: Masculinity, Power, and Education which involved middle and high school students working with undergraduate students addressing challenges related to gender and intersecting identities through collaborative projects.
+Leo currently serves as the Graduate Assistant for College Knowledge Initiatives, in particular creating professional development opportunities for middle and high school counselors seeking to build upon their school's college-goinng culture.

 "I've failed over and over and over again in my life.
 And that is why I succeed." - Michael Jordan